apmaros/kube/docs/kube-notes.md

 A port definition in Pod can have a name.
 This name can be referenced in the `targetPort` attribute of a Service.

+In this case the traffic is not routed to the app directly but we are using Envoy side car proxying the ingress traffic to the app.
+You can read more about the proxy in [Envoy](envoy.md).

 ```yaml
 apiVersion: apps/v1
 kind: Deployment